anjaustin/anjaustin/README.md

 ### A short origin story

 In 2001, with almost no formal programming background, I taught myself just enough Perl and regex over a weekend to automate a task my team believed *couldn’t* be automated.
-What took hours suddenly took minutes.
-People got their days back.
+Hours were compressed into seconds.
+My peers and I got our days back.
 I was hooked.

-That pattern never changed.
+I love solutions!

 ## 🧠 What I’m Working On Now